magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/architecture.md

 **Do not deploy this topology in production!** It does not include persistent storage.
 {{< /note >}}

+This all-in-one cluster topology is only suitable when evaluating Vamp and smaller, lower volume development clusters where costs are more important than data security and durability.

 ![architecture](/images/diagram/v100/vampee-arch-quickstart.png)

 ### Separate management and service clusters

+We highly recommend separating the management-focused components (Lifter and Vamp) from the operational-focused components (the Vamp Gateway Agents and workflows).
+Each environment on each service cluster requires a minimum of two VGAs running on different nodes plus one workflow agent.

+As a minimum, we highly recommend using a managed MySQL service rather than running MySQL in the management cluster with external storage.

+TODO image

+Vault should also be outside the management cluster but if you choose to run Vault in the management cluster we highly recommend using MySQL as the storage backend.

+TODO image

+In all cases, external storage should be used for Elasticsearch.
+A single Elasticsearch node is sufficient for where the total traffic volume across all environments is low.

+A multi-node Elasticsearch cluster should be used for high traffic volume applications or lower volume applications where the audit logging needs to meet specific regulatory requirements.

+TODO image

 ![architecture](/images/diagram/v100/vampee-arch-mgnt-svc.png)